CISOfy/handbook/README.md

 ## Travel
 Travelling can be joy, or a pain.
 Check first with your manager what we can do regarding travelling and accomodations like hotel nights.

+## Handling Data
+One of the most precious assest to each company are people and data.
+Together they can provide a business advantage.
+That is why we consider each piece of data as a delicate thing that needs to be treated correctly.
+When dealing with data, from orders to log events, keep them internally and confidential by default.
+Store only data when really needed, destroy data as soon as possible when it has no longer its value.

+When possible, mark sensitive data as 'confidential'.
+Also mark 'public' data, like a presentation you give at a conference, as such.
+All data that is not marked, should be treated as confidential.